gbif/ipt/IPT2ManualNotes.wiki.md

 * **Note**: Any changes to the IPT registration (rather than resource registration - for which see the "Visibility" section under the "Resource Overview" heading in the "Manage Resources Menu" section as well as the information under the "Publish all resources" heading in the "Administration Menu" section) will have to be done in consultation with the GBIF Help Desk (helpdesk@gbif.org).

 ## Edit GBIF registration
-This page allows a user to edit the title, description, contact name, and contact email of the IPT instance once it has been registered in the GBIF Registry.
-Changing the associated (host) organisation is not possible.
-For help changing other fields displayed in the GBIF Registry, the administrator can contact the GBIF Help Desk (helpdesk@gbif.org).
+After the IPT has been registered, this page allows a user to update the IPT registration information.
+The update will ensure the IPT and all its registered resources are in sync with the GBIF Registry. **Administrators should run an update each time the base URL of the IPT changes**.
+Administrators can also run an update in order to update the title, description, contact name, and contact email of the IPT instance.
+This page does not support changing the hosting organisation.
+To do so, administrators must contact the GBIF Helpdesk (helpdesk@gbif.org) directly.

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTAdminEditRegistration.png' />